bertwinkeller/liri-node-app/README.md

 ### What each command does

-    1. node liri.js spotify-this-song '<song name here>' This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp")for an artist and render the following information about each event to the terminal:
+    1. node liri.js concert-this <artist/band name here>

+    This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp")for an artist and render the following information about each event to the terminal: